ryuheechul/dotfiles/nvim/README.md

 # nvim

-to provide an alternative for ../SpaceVim.d (especially for quick editings)
+I started using Neovim with [../SpaceVim.d/](../SpaceVim.d) and now I replaced it with my own configuration for greater flexibility and faster performance which is at here.